netdata/netdata/collectors/plugins.d/README.md

 Variables are transferred to upstream Netdata servers (streaming and database replication).

+#### CLABEL

+> CLABEL name value source

+`CLABEL` defines a label used to organize and identify a chart.

+Label names should use alphanumeric characters.

+Value is also a alphanumeric field and when more than one word is needed, it is necessary to use quotes.

+The `source` is an integer field that can have the following values:
+- `1`: The value was set automatically
+- `2`: The value was set manually
+- `4`: This is a K8 label
+- `8`: This is a label defined using `netdata` agent cloud link.

 #### CLABEL_COMMIT

 `CLABEL_COMMIT` will indicate to netdata that all labels were defined and chart can be updated.